Paladin Group (fascist organization): History

 The Paladin Group was also allegedly allied with a number of other right-wing governments, including Salazar’s Portugal, and some of the Italian neo-fascists involved in the years of lead era attacks of the 1970s and 1980s.
 The Paladin Group also held offices in Zurich, Switzerland.

-Per the American Heroes Network Documentary “Nazi Jihad”, most of their work was with Arab fighters, including Yasser Arafat, training to carry out terror attacks against Israel.

-The Soviet propaganda outlet TASS alleged that Paladin was involved in training US Green Berets for Vietnam missions during the 1960s.

-Von Schubert became the head of the Paladin Group after Otto Skorzeny’s death in 1975.

 Following Francisco Franco’s death in 1975

 Otto Skorzeny died the same year as Francisco Franco, whose death on November 20, 1975 led to the democratization of Spain.
-Third position political organizations, including Fascists and National Socialists, formerly supported by the Francoist regime ceased to be welcome in the new regime and fled to South America, in particular to Augusto Pinochet’s Chile, and Argentina, where the return of Perón after a 20-year exile in Spain had seen the June 20, 1973 Ezeiza massacre.
+Third position political organizations, including Fascists and National Socialists, formerly supported by the Francoist regime ceased to be welcome in the new regime and fled to South America, in particular to Augusto Pinochet’s Chile, and Argentina, where the return of Perón after a 20-year exile in Spain had seen the June 20, 1973, Ezeiza massacre.

+Legacy

+Von Schubert became the head of the Paladin Group after Otto Skorzeny’s death in 1975.
+The group, with the affiliate organisation CEDADE, continued existing even after the death of their leader but ultimately dissolved into far-right groups such as National Democracy, Nuclei Armati Rivoluzionari and Triple A. The group's legacy was also can be allegedly linked to "stay-behind" networks of Operation Gladio in which far-right militias similar to the "Paladin Group" participated in, a possible ideological influence or adoption of strategies.